Nogg-aholic/ContentLib/README.md

 Questions?
 Suggestions?
 Join the [Nog's Mods Discord server](https://discord.gg/kcRmFxn89d) or leave an issue on the [GitHub issues page](https://github.com/Nogg-aholic/ContentLib/issues) (slower response time)

+## Multiplayer Support

+ContentLib itself supports multiplayer and dedicated servers as long as all sides have the same content definitions.
+Other mods that depend on ContentLib may not support multiplayer, so check the mod page or ask the mod author.

 ## Examples

 You can use ContentLib for your own personal edits, but you can also easily distribute your scripts as mods for others to use.